 Parallels 17 Desktop: Run Windows 11 on Mac

 When the final version is released, ParallelsDesktop can be run on a Mac with macOS 12 Monterey, and the upcoming Mac version will also be able to be used as a virtual system – for example, to test the functions in advance.
 The currently available preview versions of Monterey and Windows 11 can even be installed and used directly via the Parallels installation wizard.
 However, there are still limitations to the support of Monterey.
-The recently introduced Windows 11 is supported on both Intel and M1 Macs.
+The recently introduced Windows 11 operating system is supported on both Intel and M1 Macs.
 A problem that the developers had to solve: The new ARM platform required a lot of adjustments, and some hurdles also had to be overcome for compatibility with Windows 11.
 Windows 11 requires a hardware module called TPM, which increases system security.
 This module has been around in the Intel version for a long time.

 In addition to supporting the new systems, the new feature provides improved performance.
 The OpenGL graphics performance, which is important for many Windows programs, is said to have improved by up to a factor of 6, and according to the manufacturer, 2D graphics processing has also been accelerated by 28 per cent.
 A new display driver should also improve the gaming experience: Many games now run at a higher frame rate, which significantly improves the gaming experience.

 Daily tasks such as resuming Windows, Linux and macOS should also be 38 per cent faster.
 On M1 Macs, Windows 10 ARM started up by 33 per cent, data storage performance by 20 per cent and DirectX11 performance by 28 per cent.
 DirectX 12 is not yet offered.